 We’re extremely grateful to all donors involved in the Accelerate programme.
 These include the Bill & Melinda Gates Foundation, the Children’s Investment Fund Foundation, The ELMA Foundation, UK aid and Virgin Unite.

 The Accelerate Programme builds on the announcement UK aid made in April 2018 to boost elimination efforts through the Commonwealth 2018-2020 Fund.

 Watch the video below to learn about the history of trachoma.

-This programme, running until 2023, aims to eliminate trachoma in at least 10 African countries, make significant progress in several others, and build on ground-breaking research into the link between the antibiotic used to treat trachoma and a reduction in childhood mortality.
+This programme, running until 2023, aims to eliminate trachoma in at least eight African countries, make significant progress in several others, and build on ground-breaking research into the link between the antibiotic used to treat trachoma and a reduction in childhood mortality.
 Sightsavers and our partners will also work alongside endemic countries to help strengthen healthcare systems so progress continues in the long-term.

 It is now within our grasp to make history by ridding the world of this painful disease.
 But more funding and support is needed to finish the work we’ve started.

 Ophthalmic nurse Givemore travels to remote communities in Zimbabwe to examine people for signs of blinding trachoma.
 He wants to make sure everyone is treated so their sight can be saved.Read his story

 Vital funding from governments and other institutions will ensure we can continue our fight to eliminate debilitating neglected tropical diseases.

 A corporate partnership with Sightsavers can add value to your business and fund our life-changing work.
 Your generous support can have a huge impact.

 Every gift you give helps change lives for people in some of the world’s poorest countries.
 With your help, we can continue to treat and prevent devastating diseases such as trachoma.